Gold Loan

 Why are gold prices rising in India?

-Gold prices are rising due to a number of factors including the US government shutdown, global economic and political uncertainty, currency fluctuations and central bank policies among the top few factors.
+Gold prices are rising due to a number of factors, including the US government shutdown, global economic uncertainty, and currency fluctuations among the top few factors.

 How does gold hedge against inflation?